Teixeira de Freitas Airport

 9 de maio Airport (IATA: TXF, ICAO: SNTF) is the airport serving Teixeira de Freitas, Brazil.

 History

 Teixeira de Freitas—9 de Maio Airport is a regional airport, located in Teixeira de Freitas, south of the state of Bahia, Brazil.
 The airport serves locations in south Bahia, northeast of Minas Gerais and north of Espírito Santo.

-Through a government investment of about 23 million dollars in the end of 2014, the airport will be upgraded to a mid-size airport, estimated to serve around 300.000 passengers a year in 2025.
+Previously operated by Concessionária São Francisco Administração Aeroportuário e Rodoviário, since August 16, 2025 it is administrated by the State of Bahia through its Infrastructure Secretariat Seinfra.

 Airlines and destinations

+No scheduled flights operate at this airport.

 Access

 The airport is located 8 km from downtown Teixeira de Freitas.